cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 #### Pointer Types: Bytes and Strings and Repeated fields

 A pointer is an 16-bit unsigned integer that points to an offset in the current memory buffer or to another memory buffer.
-If the bit mask `0xFF00` on the is unset, then the pointer points to an offset in the main 64kb memory buffer.
+If the bit mask `0xFF00` on the pointer is unset, then the pointer points to an offset in the main 64kb memory buffer.
 If that bit mask is set, then the pointer points to a large `string` or `bytes` buffer.
 Up to 256 such buffers can be referenced in a single `Root`.
 The pointer `0` indicates that a field is not defined.